ARC-Lab-UF/sv-tutorial/combinational/README.md

     - Discusses appropriate situations for if and case statements.
 1. [Parameterized Priority Encoder](https://github.com/ARC-Lab-UF/sv-tutorial/tree/main/combinational/priority_encoder.sv)
     - Introduces parameters to support any number of inputs.
-    - Introduces for loops.
+    - Introduces for loops inside always blocks.
-    - Discusses appropriate situations for if and case statements.
+    - Introduces local parameters.
+    - Introduces how to convert an integer to any number of bits to avoid width mismatch problems.
 1. [Adders](https://github.com/ARC-Lab-UF/sv-tutorial/tree/main/combinational/add.sv)
     - Introduces arithmetic operations, blocking vs. non-blocking assignments, concatenation, automatic variable resizing.
     - Illustrates a variety of adders (no carry, carry out, carry in & out, carry in, out, and overlay)